riamf/notes-hugo/notes/content/posts/vapor_template_app.md

 ## Basic Authorization

-Basic authentication is the simplest technique of access control, it requires user to constantly send HTTP header field that contains username and password, it is also the weakest for cause it provides no security for transported credentials, just a [Base64](https://en.wikipedia.org/wiki/Base64) encoding.
-But it is the easiest to implement, hopefully you will be convinced about that.
+Basic authentication is the simplest technique of access control, it requires user to constantly send HTTP header field that contains username and password, it is also the weakest cause it provides no security for transported credentials, just a [Base64](https://en.wikipedia.org/wiki/Base64) encoding.

 So, we already have database connected to our service and we have this `User` model, so now let's add this: